 About

-I do not charge for my work, and my work is conducted strictly under my terms.
-However, if you feel that I have provided a good enough service, then please feel free to provide a donation once the work has been completed; for whatever sum that you can afford via cash, cheque, or BACS electronic payment.
+Everything can be repaired.
+It takes more time with some pieces, others less time.
+Repair Works does not charge for repair or restoration work.
+If you feel that a good service has been provided, then please feel free to give a donation once the work has been completed for whatever sum that you can afford.
 Any sum would be most welcome.
 Donations received go back into supporting the workshop and studio.

 A little bit about myself…

-My background is marine/mechanical engineering with a solid grounding in electrical engineering, control & instrumentation.
+My name is Paddy Raftery.
+My background is marine/mechanical engineering with a solid grounding in electrical engineering, control and instrumentation.

 I am a former Chief Engineer in the Merchant Navy, I was at sea for 25 years.
-I officially came shoreside in 2014 after a two year stint as a Marine Technical Superintendent in Aberdeen.
+I officially left the sea in 2014 after a two year stint as a Marine Technical Superintendent in Aberdeen.

 Ranging from welding/turning to high voltage equipment fault finding, marine engineers are adept at many disciplines.
 I left the marine industry in 2014 but retain the courtesy, integrity, knowledge and experience of a senior engineering officer.

-Between 2014 and 2022, I had several different roles including Engineering Manager at biomass power stations and biogas production plants, as a Boiler Inspector for Zurich Insurance, as a Mechanical Engineer at an energy-from-waste power station, and as Property & Facilities Manager at Inverness Creative Academy.
+Between 2014 and 2022, I had several different roles including Engineering Manager at biomass power stations and biogas production plants, as a Boiler Inspector for Zurich Insurance, as staff Mechanical Engineer at an energy-from-waste power station, and as Property & Facilities Manager at Inverness Creative Academy.
 I started Clockmaker in November 2022 after securing funding to set up the workshop on Church Street, Inverness.
+The name of the social enterprise was changed to Repair Works in 2025 becaue it is not only clocks and watches that I engage with.

-Machining, metalwork, and mechanical engineering are my bread & butter.
-I have had a fascination with clocks and modelling since I was a little boy, and would make & repair models and clocks in the evenings during my time at sea.
+Machining, metalwork, and mechanical engineering are my bread and butter.
+I have had a fascination with clocks and modelling since I was a little boy, and would make and repair models and clocks in the evenings during my time at sea.
+Gears, shafts, bearings, fault-finding, it’s all the same; albeit in micro scale and the attention to detail required is far greater, and also more demanding.

-1. Running my own art practice, with a BA in Art History & Creative Writing and an MA in Fine Art behind me
+1. Running my own art practice, with a BA in Art History and Creative Writing and an MA in Fine Art behind me.

-I am originally from Liverpool but moved to Inverness in 2006.
-I moved further north to Dornoch this year (2024), where I live in a cabin close to the sea.
-I walk on the beach every day.
+I am originally from Liverpool but moved to Inverness in 2006, moving further north to the Dornoch area in 2024 where I live in a woodland cabin close to the sea.
 I can hear the sea from my cabin.
+I find unconditional positive regard and congruence here.
+I walk on the beach between Embo and Dornoch as often as I can.

 28 Church Street